Making a complaint about children's social care

 Stage Two

-• The Complaints team will also appoint an Independent Person, to ensure that the process during the investigation is open, transparent, and fair.
+• The Complaints team will then appoint an Independent Investigator to carry out the investigation.
+We will also appoint an Independent Person, to ensure that the process during the investigation is open, transparent, and fair.

 Stage Three

-• If you feel that the issue has still not been resolved, or you are unhappy with the outcome, you can ask for the case to be looked at by a Review Panel.
-The Panel is made up of three independent people.
+• The Panel is made up of an Independent Chairperson and two Independent Panel members.
 Your complaint should be heard by them within a further 30 working days.
 The Panel will take a ‘fresh look’ at your complaint to consider what stands in the way of it being resolved, but they do not re-investigate the complaint.
-They will make recommendations to the Strategic Director, People Directorate.
+They will make recommendations to the Strategic Director, Children's Directorate.
 You will be notified of the decision within 20 working days of the meeting.

 Other information that might help you